tidalcycles/pulsar-tidalcycles/README.md

 eval #2>
 etc...
 ```
-#### Placeholders
+##### Placeholders
 * *%ec*: eval count
 * *%ts*: current timestamp (unix format, seconds)
 * *%diff*: character comparison difference between last two evaluations

+#### Only Show Log When Errors
+Filter all the console log and show only errors

+#### Only Log Last Message
+Filter all the console old logs and show only the last one

 ### Osc Eval
-It's possibile to evaluate tidal code from OSC messages.
+It's possibile to evaluate tidal code with OSC messages.

 #### Port
 The plugin is listening on this specified port for incoming osc messages: